gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 Start the remote module in isolation by running the `dev-isolated` script.
 The application shell should wrap the pages of the module and the default page should be `DevHome`.

-!!!info
+## Troubleshoot issues

-If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic).
+If you are experiencing issues with this guide:

-!!!
+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic).
+- Refer to the [troubleshooting](../troubleshooting.md) page.